GPflow/check_shapes/docs/index.rst

 Main features include:

-* Supports NumPy and TensorFlow out-of-the-box, and easy to extend to other frameworks.
+* Supports NumPy, TensorFlow, JAX and PyTorch out-of-the-box, and easy to extend to other frameworks.
 * Checking the shapes of function arguments and return types, using a decorator.
 * Checking the shapes of local values, using a function.
 * Constant- and variable size dimensions.